cleverage/LifestreamBundle/README.md

 LifestreamBundle for Symfony2
 =============

-Some bla bla.

 Installation
 -------

-Make sure you have a `CleverAge` dir, if not create it:

-    mkdir src/CleverAge

 Add the bundle to the `src/` directory.
 If using git, you can add it as submodules: